sidi bou said - Tunisia`s most beautiful Village

 Get to know one of the most beautiful parts of Tunisia – a symphony in blue and white with breathtaking views over the Gulf of Tunis.
 Sidi Bou Said has become famous in particular due to a trip of the renowned painters Klee, Macke, and Moillet in the 1920s.

 After having explored (again) the traditional medina (old town) of Tunis and the chic neighborhood Berges du Lac, it was about time for another visit to Sidi Bou Said.
 This charming coastal village,which is said to be the most beautiful in all of Tunisia, has literally enchanted me – and not only me.
 The easiest way to get there from my hotel Mövenpick du Lac Tunis was by cab (just about 20 minutes).
 Taxis are pretty cheap in Tunisia, just make sure that they have a taximeter in order to avoid long discussions with the drivers.
 From downtown Tunis, you can also take a train.
 Very cheap (less than 1 USD per trip),but not as clean and comfy as you may have guessed.
 During the trip, you can see some suburbs of Tunis such as La Goulette, Le Kram and the elegant Carthago with all its ancient sites.
-You will find my article on Carthago here.
+Have a look at my article about Carthago.
 The trip to Sidi Bou Said lasts about 30 minutes, trains depart regularly from Tunis Central Station at the end of Avenue Bourguiba, the grand boulevard in the capital city.

 Sidi Bou Said is located on a cliff high above the Mediterranean Sea, therefore the views are simply breathtaking.
 It is a bit hard to climb up to the center of thevillage – just take it as a great exercise for your legs and butt.
 Most importantly, wear comfy shoes!